 Words of wisdom: If you’re curious about how things work, enjoy math or science, love learning, thrive on challenges, work hard — take full advantage of that and believe you are an engineer.
 Your mind is what brings you power.

-Day job: Deputy Director, Intel Diversity in Technology Initiative
+Day job: Vice President of Human Resources, and Chief Diversity and Inclusion Officer, Intel Diversity in Technology Initiative

 What you wouldn’t expect: I’m a hula hoop contest winner, too.

 Words of wisdom: If you are looking to change the world or travel the world, the engineering career is an excellent path to do just that.
 If you fall down, dust your butt off and get back up.
 Failures are necessary struggles we call learning.

 Day job: I am a Technical Consulting Engineer.
 I work with third parties (ISV’s and academics) to optimize their software to run well on Intel processors.
 (Editor’s note: Bachmayer is now retired from Intel.)